Links on Android Authority may earn us a commission. Learn more.

 Flashcards are an effective means of learning.
 They let you memorize a bunch of information about various topics in a shorter period of time.
-Additionally, they’re generally easy to make.
+They are compact, easy to create, and you can use them for just about any subject from language learning to mathematics.
 There aren’t a ton of flashcard apps on Google Play.
 Luckily, most of them seem to work perfectly fine.
 Your choice is mostly dictated by your application.
-Here are the best flashcard apps for Android!
+Here are the best flashcard apps for Android.

 The best flashcard apps for Android

 AnkiDroid is a simple, cross-platform flashcards app.
 It’s compatible with Windows, Mac, iOS, Android, and even Linux.
 The app features a widget, syncing, text-to-speech integration, and support for text, images, and sounds.
 You also get access to 6,000 premade decks of flashcards covering a variety of topics, a night mode, a whiteboard, custom fonts, and more.
 This isn’t as powerful as some others on the list.
 The iOS version of this app costs $25.
 We’re a little surprised the Android version is free.

 Cram.com is one of the most popular flashcard apps.
 It has a variety of features, including a fairly decent flashcard editor and cross-platform syncing with its website.
 The app also features offline support, a library of over 75 million flashcards, and more.
 It uses a spaced repetition method like most apps.
 Additionally, there are three viewing modes for flashcards.
 You get most of this stuff with the free version.
 The $5 per month subscription is mostly just for a few extras.
 This one is pretty decent as long as you don’t mind subscriptions.